Specialized Driving Privileges Have Replaced Hardship Licenses In Indiana

 Because the law gives judges broad discretion in granting privileges, it is critical that you have a well-prepared legal presentation in court to obtain the most favorable outcome.
 The trial attorneys at Allen Wellman McNew Harvey, LLP, are well-equipped to help you obtain specialized driving privileges under the new law.
 We pride ourselves on our diligence in preparing every matter for court.

 Hardship licenses and probationary licenses have been replaced with specialized driving privileges.
 Indiana courts have the authority to grant these important privileges to a wider variety of people.
 Most drivers who have had their licenses suspended, including habitual traffic offenders, are eligible to ask a judge for specialized privileges.

 Courts may impose restrictions and conditions on a driver’s specialized privileges, such as restrictions on time and location of travel, or requiring that a driver have an ignition interlock device installed on his or her car.

 There are a few limited exceptions to the eligibility rules.
 A driver who has never had a valid license in Indiana, CDL holders, individuals who have refused to take a DUI-related chemical test and drivers convicted of a motor vehicle offense that resulted in the death of another are not eligible for specialized driving privileges under the new statute.

 Call To Get Your Specialized Driving Privileges

-To learn how our experienced specialized driving privileges lawyers can fight to get you back on the road, call 317-468-2365 or 866-958-6354 toll free.
+To learn how our experienced specialized driving privileges lawyers can fight to get you back on the road, call 317-468-2365 or 866-958-6354 toll-free.
 You may also send us an email to contact the firm.
 Our main office is in Greenfield.
-We also meet clients by appointment in our satellite offices in and New Palestine and Indianapolis.
+We also meet clients by appointment in our satellite offices in New Palestine and Indianapolis.